P-p-H-d/mlib/README.md

 ##### const value\_type * name\_cmin(const name\_t tree)

-Return a pointer to the minimum element of the tree or NULL if there is no element.
+Return a pointer to the minimum element of the tree or NULL if there is no element in the B+Tree.

 ##### value\_type * name\_max(const name\_t tree)
 ##### const value\_type * name\_cmax(const name\_t tree)

-Return a pointer to the maximum element of the tree or NULL if there is no element.
+Return a pointer to the maximum element of the tree or NULL if there is no element in the B+Tree.

 ##### value\_type * name\_get(const name\_t tree, const key\_type *data)
 ##### const value\_type * name\_cget(const name\_t tree, const key\_type *data)